Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: Problem Formulations and Solutions; The MART and MARE Schemes

 where, $C1-C6$ state the stability conditions for the buffers of the system; $C7$ indicates that the maximum power a node can use is $\hat{P}$ and $C8$ states the domain of $\rho$.

 In general, problem~\eqref{eq:MART_problem} is not a convex optimization problem not least because constraints~\eqref{eq:t_sr_stability_con}-\eqref{eq:t_hr_stability_con} cannot be stated in the form $f_i(P,\rho)\leq0$ with $f_i(P,\rho)$s being convex functions, due to the fact that $q^t_{sr}(P)$, $q^t_{rs}(P)$, $q^t_{rh}(P)$, and $q^t_{hr}(P)$ may not be concave functions of $P$ (which is the case in particular for Rayleigh fading).
-Moreover, since the objective function~\eqref{eq:MART_objective} is the sum of several nonlinear functions of $P$ and $\rho$, getting its Hessian matrix is expensive and complicated; hence, it is difficult to verify the convexity of the objective function, even in the case of Rayleigh fading.
+Moreover, since the objective function~\eqref{eq:MART_objective} is the sum of several nonlinear functions of $P$ and $\rho$, getting its Hessian matrix is expensive and complicated; therefore, it is difficult to verify whether the objective function is convex or not, even in the case of Rayleigh fading.
 Thus, in the following, we analyze the properties of problem~\eqref{eq:MART_problem} to obtain clues for finding $P^*$ and $\rho^*$.
-We note that constraints~\eqref{eq:t_sr_stability_con} and~\eqref{eq:t_rs_stability_con} do not affect $\rho$ and if they are satisfied for a given $P\in [0,\hat{P}]$, then the remaining constraints will determine the existence of feasible $\rho$.\looseness=-1
+We note that constraints~\eqref{eq:t_sr_stability_con} and~\eqref{eq:t_rs_stability_con} do not affect $\rho$ and if they are satisfied for a given $P\in [0,\hat{P}]$, then, the remaining constraints will determine the existence of feasible $\rho$.\looseness=-1

 \begin{theorem} For a given $P$ that satisfies~\eqref{eq:t_sr_stability_con},~\eqref{eq:t_rs_stability_con} and~\eqref{eq:pmax_con}, problem~\eqref{eq:MART_problem} has feasible values for $\rho$ if and only if